typescript-course/typescript-from-scratch-workshop/NOTES.md

 also issue with test? not pasing in "12/12/2021" to `new Date()` call

 Update extra credit in reset streak - don't mention Partial utility

+question "are functions that aren't exported, are they private?" came up during the clean up lesson 12

+didn't really have time for extra credit...

+what would you like to know more about? more about partial types migrating a non-TS codebase -> to TS.

+lesson 14 needs updates.

+tell people to commit and push up as they're going...

+15 took longer than 10 mins